Who Are We

 Urszula Klich, Ph.D, BCB

-Dr. Urszula Klich is a clinical psychologist, author, and speaker with 25 years of experience teaching self-regulation for optimal health.
+Dr. Urszula Klich is a clinical psychologist, author, and speaker with 30 years of experience teaching evidence-based self-regulation practices to support optimal health and performance.
 She is board certified in biofeedback and is the president of the Southeast Biofeedback and Clinical Neuroscience Association.
 She is a certified meditation teacher in Cognitively-Based Compassion Training (CBCT®) through Emory University and has served on various medical teams in pain institutes and hospitals.
 She has helped countless people with complex medical conditions, catastrophic injuries and chronic pain.

 Contact Dr. Klich